GoreFly/ticTacToe/README.md

 =========

 A simple ticTacToe C++ game code.
-Comments, attributes and methods are in variable.
+Comments, attributes and methods are in portuguese.
 Some of these are:

 jogo == game;